massenz/HOW-TOs/HOW-TO Encrypt archive.rst

 Now, both the archive and the encryption secret can be stored securely.

 **Important**
-  After encryption, **the encryption secret MUST be securely deleted**
+  After encryption, **the clear-text encryption secret MUST be securely deleted**

 ::